philliphungerford/dissertation/README.md

 Both projects use non-Euclidean (PointNet) and Euclidean (3D CNN) based neural networks to learn spatial information from 3D ploygon files (.ply) of radiation therapy plan structures.

 The projects were built using Python 3.7, when using a virtual environment use: ' pip3 install -r requirements.txt ' to download the appropriate python packages for model deployment.

-Open3d may also be downloaded for preprocessing the data using: 'pip3 install open3d-python'

 *Data is not included due to ethics and was included in the gitignore file.*